TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/mdcb-2.0.md

 Release date: 2023-01-31

 ### Added
 - Added a new configuration option (`group_key_ttl`) that specifies the group key TTL in seconds.
 This key is used for locking a group of re-syncing.
-This TTL gets renewed on each Login call, so if the group cluster is down, it's going to get removed.
+This TTL gets renewed everytime that the edge gateway connects to MDCB, so if the group cluster is down, it's going to get removed.
 Default value: 180 seconds.
 Min value: 30 seconds.

 ### Fixed
 - Fixed an issue where to re-synchronise the keys was changing the `group_id`, this is useful in situations where for any reason the edge cluster's redis is reset.